FilBot3/ruboto_setup/setup/README.md

 # Setup an Ruboto Android Development Environment

 I did all of this on a Oracle VirtualBox VM using various versions of Linux.
+I am currently setting this up on my Windows machine as well to see if this works for me.

 ## Prerequisits